tahaali202541/WRO-25-Future-Engineers-Team-Baitussalam/README.md

 # THE LAST WORDS

 At last, I would like to thank the organization and our department for giving us such a great opportunity for partiticpating in WRO 25.
-This competition helped us a lot in building ourself in amny fields.
+This competition helped us a lot in building ourself in many fields.
 Special Thanks our mentors, institute, and friends for their guidance and support throughout this project.